-In addition, activities and proposed solutions should be implemented in a way that respect ecosystems and biodiversity and that ensure and prioritize the health and welfare of animals.
+In addition, activities and proposed solutions should be implemented in a way that respect and benefit ecosystems health and biodiversity and that ensure and prioritize the health and welfare of animals.
 The innovative solutions should respect principles and objectives of the Regulation (EU) 2018/848 of the European Parliament and of the Council of 30 May 2018 on organic production and labelling of organic products and repealing Council Regulation (EC) No 834/2007 EU organic aquaculture regulation.

 Projects should consider the results of relevant projects implemented under EMFAF, Horizon 2020 and Horizon Europe and cooperate and exchange as appropriate with them.
+Projects are also expected to cooperate and exchange with projects funded under the topic HORIZON-CL6-2027-01-CIRCBIO-11: “Increasing the circularity of bio-based sector: upcycling and recycling for higher value and environmental benefits” as well as with activities under the Circular Biobased Europe (CBE) Joint Undertaking and the Sustainable Blue Economy partnership .
+Proposals are encouraged to consider, when relevant, the services offered by European Research Infrastructures as well as relevant Research Infrastructure projects in the field of fisheries and aquaculture such as AQUASERV.

 HORIZON-MISS-2027-03-OCEAN-03: Green, circular and resilient harbours